negarfathi/RequirementEngineering/README.md

-# RequirementEngineering
+# Hospital Admission System

-Requirement and process modeling of hospital systems using BPMN and UML
+Hospital admission system modeled and optimized using BPMN, UML, DFD, and dashboard analysis to enhance workflow efficiency and performance evaluation.